BMC FM Recruitment 2023-2024

 We are actively working to improve opportunities for residents in this area by integrating more topics and training re: gender-affirming care into our didactic curriculum.
-We have some incredible clinics within BMC (e.g. Center for Transgender Medicine (CTM), CATCH (Center for Child and Adolescent Transgender Health)) as well as locally in Boston, where residents can rotate during elective time.
+Many of our faculty offer gender-affirming care and teach residents.
+We have some incredible clinics within BMC (e.g. GenderCare Center, CATCH (Center for Child and Adolescent Transgender Health)) as well as working with our former faculty who are now at the Fenway Community Health Center, during their elective time.

 Do you have opportunities to do abortion care?